-Insertion of a copper-bearing T380A IUD within 5 days of unprotected intercourse
+Insertion of an intrauterine copper contraceptive (T380A IUD) within 5 days of unprotected intercourse

 Levonorgestrel 1.5 mg orally once within 120 hours of unprotected intercourse

-Ulipristal acetate 30 mg orally once within 120 hours of unprotected intercourse
+Ulipristal 30 mg orally once within 120 hours of unprotected intercourse

-When a copper-bearing or 52-mg levonorgestrel-releasing IUD is used for emergency contraception, it must be inserted within 5 days of unprotected intercourse (or within 5 days of suspected ovulation, if the timing of ovulation can be estimated).
-The pregnancy rate with is 0.1% for emergency contraception with the copper-releasing IUD and 0.3% for the 52-mg levonorgestrel-releasing IUD ( 1 General reference Emergency contraception may be used to prevent pregnancy for a short period of time after unprotected sex.
-Commonly used emergency contraception regimens include Insertion of a copper-bearing T380A IUD within 5 days of unprotected intercourse Insertion of a 52-mg levonorgestrel-releasing IUD, which... read more ).
+When an intrauterine copper contraceptive or 52-mg levonorgestrel-releasing IUD is used for emergency contraception, it must be inserted within 5 days of unprotected intercourse (or within 5 days of suspected ovulation, if the timing of ovulation can be estimated).
+The pregnancy rate with is 0.1% for emergency contraception with the copper-releasing IUD and 0.3% for the 52-mg levonorgestrel-releasing IUD (1 General reference Emergency contraception may be used to prevent pregnancy for a short period of time after unprotected sex.
+Commonly used emergency contraception methods include Insertion of an intrauterine... read more ).
 Also, the IUD can be left in place to be used for long-term contraception.
-As emergency contraception, the copper-bearing IUD may affect blastocyst implantation; however, it does not appear to disrupt an already established pregnancy.
+As emergency contraception, the copper IUD may affect blastocyst implantation; however, it does not appear to disrupt an already established pregnancy.
 The resumption of menses plus a negative pregnancy test reliably excludes pregnancy; a pregnancy test should be done 2 to 3 weeks after insertion to be sure that an unintended pregnancy has not occurred before insertion.

 Oral levonorgestrel (1.5 mg, single dose) used as emergency contraception prevents pregnancy by inhibiting or delaying ovulation.
 The probability of pregnancy is reduced by 85% after oral levonorgestrel emergency contraception, which has a pregnancy rate of 2 to 3%.
 However, overall risk reduction depends on the following: